-From time to time, we may become involved in litigation or other legal proceedings arising in the ordinary course of our business.
-We are not currently a party to any material litigation or legal proceedings that, in the opinion of our management, are likely to have a material adverse effect on our business.
-Regardless of outcome, litigation can have an adverse impact on us because of defense and settlement costs, diversion of management resources, negative publicity, reputational harm and other factors.
-The information set forth in Note 15, Commitments and Contingencies-Litigation, to our unaudited condensed consolidated financial statements included in this quarterly report on Form 10-Q is incorporated herein by reference.
+From time to time, we may be involved in litigation and other legal proceedings arising in the ordinary course of our business.
+We are not currently a party to or aware of any legal proceedings that we believe will have, individually or in the aggregate, a material adverse effect on our business, financial condition, results of operations or cash flows.
+The outcome of any claims or litigation, regardless of the merits, is inherently uncertain.
+Regardless of the outcome, litigation and other legal proceedings can have a material adverse impact on us, our business, financial condition, results of operations or cash flows because of defense and settlement costs, diversion of management resources, in the case of intellectual property claims, requirements to change our product candidates, change our business practices, pay monetary damages or enter into short- or long-term royalty or licensing agreements, and other factors.